emmanueltouzery/projectpad/README.md

 ![Action ring](https://raw.githubusercontent.com/wiki/emmanueltouzery/projectpad/action_ring.png)

 ## Installation

+On Fedora, you'll need to install the qt5-qtdeclarative-devel and qt5-qtquickcontrols packages.
+In the releases sections you can find binaries which have been tested on Fedora 20 and Fedora 21 x86-64.

+Let's now cover installation from source...

 You must first install sqlcipher itself.
 If your distribution doesn't have packages, you'll have to compile it: https://github.com/sqlcipher/sqlcipher#compiling (dynamic linking worked best for me)